ShikaSD/foam-space/compiler/injekt.md

 Don't have much time to research here, but seems like it generates interfaces with `given()` types used inside the function.
 Obvious drawback is a number of classes generated (dexcount).
 It provides quite a huge in a big project.
 I don't think that the generated context interfaces are a problem.
 E.g. Dagger generates a Factory for each binding.
-A huge is the amount of @Index classes are generated but it's way faster to look up a single package instead of scanning the whole classpath.
+A huge problem is the amount of @Index classes that are generated, but it's way faster to look up a single package instead of scanning the whole classpath.
 But Proguard or R8 should strip out those @Index class just fine

 **NOTE**: I still like it :)